-The proposal is permissible with consent within the R1 General Residential zone under the provisions of Maitland LEP 2011;
+- The proposal is permissible with consent within the R1 General Residential zone under the provisions of Maitland LEP 2011; - The dwelling housing and subdivision proposal has been designed in accordance with the principles of the Maitland LEP 2011 and Maitland DCP 2011; - The proposed dwellings have been located and designed to minimise and manage any environmental impacts;

-- The dwelling housing and subdivision proposal has been designed in accordance with the principles of the Maitland LEP 2011 and Maitland DCP 2011; - The proposed dwellings have been located and designed to minimise and manage any environmental impacts; - The proposed dwellings will contribute towards meeting the housing demands of the Lower Hunter which in turn will contribute towards economic growth within the Maitland LGA; - The development will provide a range of housing opportunities for the community, in close proximity to schools, shops and community facilities.
-Thornton Shopping Village and local schools are located nearby. - The land is cleared and there will be no adverse impacts on vegetation. - A bushfire report has been prepared for the proposal demonstrating compliance with Planning for Bushfire Protection 2019. - The land is considered suitable for its intended purpose for development.
+- The proposed dwellings will contribute towards meeting the housing demands of the Lower Hunter which in turn will contribute towards economic growth within the Maitland LGA; - The development will provide a range of housing opportunities for the community, in close proximity to schools, shops and community facilities.
+East Maitland Shopping Village and Greenhill Shopping Centre are located nearby. - The land is cleared and there will be no adverse impacts on vegetation. - The land is considered suitable for its intended purpose for development.